eliark/eliark-iso/README.md

 # replace "user" in ALL THREE lines with whatever username you want

-# type ctrl X then y then enter
+# type ctrl-X then y then enter

 # now enter